tandrewnichols/varity/README.md

 ### Non-empty: _

 The non-empty flag tells varity to treat "empty" parameters as if they were undefined.
+This isn't that useful except in conjunction with the populate option below.
+If you tell varity to populate with some other default and use the _ flag, varity will replace an empty type (e.g. `{}`, `[]`, `function() {}`, etc.) with your default.

 ### TODO:
 1. Allow config to be passed as second to last option for changes to individual wrappers.
 2. Make usable for browser
+3. Contain key for checking objs